 Professional development activities such as curriculum writing will be paid at the established "extra duty" rate, currently \$35 an hour.
-Supplemental recommendations forms must be approved before the activity takes place, a sign-in sheet with original signatures and a composite form are to be submitted to the Special Programs department for processing and submission to the Payroll Department.
+Supplemental recommendations forms must be approved before the activity takes place, a sign-in sheet with original signatures and a composite form are to be submitted to the Special and/or Federal Programs Departments for processing and submission to the Payroll Department.